hashicorp/vault-benchmark/README.md

 - `pct_ldap_login`: percent of requests that are LDAP logins
 - `pct_k8s_login`: percent of requests that are Kubernetes logins
 - `pct_postgresql_read`: percent of requests that are PostgreSQL credential generations
+- `pct_ssh_sign`: percent of requests that are SSH Client Key Sign operations

 There is also a `numkvs` option: if any kvv1 or kvv2 requests are specified, then this many keys will be written during the setup phase.
 The read operations